 3. FERTILISE

-Once established, fertilise in each season with a quality, organic lawn fertiliser to keep your lawn lush, healthy and resistant to disease.
+Once established, fertilise in each season with a quality, slow-release lawn fertiliser to keep your lawn lush, healthy and resistant to disease.
 See our blog on fertilising your lawn for some guidance on the right fertiliser for your lawn.

 Fertilising is best done in climates where your turf is unstressed and able to fully benefit from the chemical boost.
 The optimal times for fertilising are: